Decoding the Web of Belief

 First, we search for the subject of a triple on Wikidata.
 We look through the results and pick the one that is most similar.
 If it’s a close enough match, we use the Wikidata entry; if not, we discard the triple.
 We repeat the same process for the object.

 To do this at scale, we write code that automatically performs these searches across millions of triples.
-Because Wikidata doesn’t allow automated scraping, the code mimics a human using a web browser like Firefox, so it appears like normal browsing.
+Because Wikidata doesn’t allow automated scraping, the code mimics a human using a web browser, appearing to Wikidata as normal browsing traffic.

 • inserting a character